27th Special Operations Wing

-The 27th Special Operations Wing is a wing of the United States Air Force stationed at Cannon Air Force Base, New Mexico.
+The 27th Special Operations Wing, also known as "The Steadfast Line", is a wing of the United States Air Force stationed at Cannon Air Force Base, New Mexico.
 It is assigned to the Air Force Special Operations Command (AFSOC).

 The wing mission includes infiltration, exfiltration and resupply of special operations forces; air refueling of special operations rotary wing and tiltrotor aircraft; and precision fire support.
 These capabilities support a variety of special operations missions including direct action, unconventional warfare, special reconnaissance, counter-terrorism, personnel recovery, psychological operations, and information operations.

 The wing also is responsible for the Melrose Range, an air training range near the neighboring town of Melrose, New Mexico.

-The commander of the 27th Special Operations Wing is Colonel Terence Taylor.
-The command chief is Chief Master Sergeant Kristina Montgomery.
+The commander of the 27th Special Operations Wing is Colonel Robert Johnston.
+The command chief is Chief Master Sergeant Colin Fleck.